EvoStream/ems_quick_start_guide/_posts/2016-01-01-ems-quick-start-guide-azureloadbalancer.md

    **Notes:**

-- The license is already installed and is placed in `/etc/evostreamms` for Linux.
+- The license is already installed and is placed in `/etc/evostreamms`.

 - Number of EMS instance depends on the VM size.